Forkingengineer/gp-blog/index.markdown

 title: ''
 ---

-# Github Pages Demo Blog
+# Demo Blog

-Welcome to this demo blog!
+Welcome to the demo

-This website intends to show you how to easily build and deploy a portfolio with a blog using _GitHub Pages_ and _Jekyll_.
+This website intends to show you how to easily build and deploy a blog or portfolio website

-You can find the sources of this project [here](https://github.com/SimonDosda/gp-blog).
+Have fun